WordPress/Learn/.github/ISSUE_TEMPLATE/z_feedback.md

 ## Type of feedback
 <!--
-Is your feedback reporting a bug, flagging out-dated content, suggesting a new feature, or something else?
--->
+Below this comment, please type one of these three: /dev /content /handbook Is your feedback reporting a bug or feature request for the Learn WordPress website?
+Type: /dev Is your feedback about the content on Learn WordPress, such as out-dated information?
+Type: /content Is your feedback about the Training Team's documentation?
+Type: /handbook -->

 ## Description
 <!-- Describe your feedback here. -->

-## Step-by-step reproduction instructions
+## Step-by-step reproduction instructions (optional)
 <!--
 Please list the steps needed to reproduce or verify the feedback.
 For example:
 1. Go to '...'